Niximkk/f-nemo/README.md

 ## ⚠️ How to use Flipper IR codes
 - Go to the Flipper-IRDB repo and get your codes.
 - Rename the file to IR_Codes.txt
+- Put it in the root of the SD card.
-- WAIT UNTIL ALL THE FUCKING CODES HAVE BEEN SENT. (otherwise it will stop working)
+- WAIT UNTIL ALL THE FUCKING CODES HAVE BEEN SENT. (otherwise it will stop working) (Works on my machine)

 ## User Interface
 There are three main controls: